aclark4life/python-packages-doc/crashcourse.rst

 ..
-Note:: The beta is intended for use by folks who sign up for the beta, at which point pythonpackages.com checks your GitHub email against your beta sign-up email.
+Note:: The beta release is intended for use by folks who `sign up for the beta`_, at which point pythonpackages.com checks your GitHub email against your beta sign-up email.
 However, the GitHub API only returns an email address if configured to display publicly here: https://github.com/settings/profile.
 If you have signed up for the beta but don't want to display your email to the public on GitHub, please `open a ticket`_ with your GitHub user id and we will white list you.

 Crash course (for beta users)
 =============================